-The default, bankruptcy or insolvency of a tenant may adversely affect the income produced by our properties, and a tenant in bankruptcy or subject to insolvency proceedings may be able to limit or delay our ability to collect unpaid rent.
+Nearly all of our revenue comes from rental income from real property.
+Thus, the default, bankruptcy or insolvency of a tenant may adversely affect the income produced by our properties.
 We cannot assure you that any tenant who files for bankruptcy protection will continue to pay us rent.
 If a tenant files for bankruptcy, then any or all of such bankrupt-tenant's and/or, under certain circumstances, a guarantor of such bankrupt-tenant's lease obligations could be subject to a bankruptcy proceeding pursuant to the U.S. Bankruptcy Code.
 Such a bankruptcy filing would impose an automatic stay barring all efforts by us to collect pre-bankruptcy rents from any such bankrupt-tenant or its properties, unless we receive an order from the bankruptcy court lifting the automatic stay to permit us to pursue collections.
 A tenant or lease guarantor bankruptcy could delay our efforts to collect past due balances under the relevant leases and could ultimately preclude collection of these sums.
+In addition to a tenant-related bankruptcy or insolvency proceeding potentially increasing our collection costs significantly, we may also be required to fund certain expenses (e.g., real estate taxes and maintenance) to preserve the value of a property, avoid the imposition of liens on a property and/or transition a property to a new tenant.
+Publicity about the tenant involved in such bankruptcy or insolvency proceedings may also negatively impact their and our reputations, decreasing demand and revenues.
+Should such events occur, our revenue and cash flows may be adversely affected.